A few small but handy tips for those who are manipulating USB on Windows 10.

 3. Reformat the USB and enable hardware acceleration option

-After you’ve formatted the USB device, continue to right-click and select Properties, then click the Hardware tab, find and select the name of your USB drive, and then click Properties next.
+After you’ve formatted the USB device, continue to right-click and select Properties, then click the Hardware tab, find and choose the name of your USB drive, and then click Properties next.

 Click Change Settings in the new window that appears.